 \section{Abstract}

-{We consider the setting of either a general non-local branching particle process or a general non-local superprocess.
-Under the assumption that the mean semigroup has a Perron-Frobenious type behaviour in combination with a regularly varying assumption on the reproductive point process, which permits infinite second moments, we consider sufficient conditions that ensure limiting distributional stability when conditioned on survival at criticality.
+{ We consider the setting of either a general non-local branching particle process or a general non-local superprocess.
+Under the assumption that the mean semigroup has a Perron--Frobenious type behaviour in combination with a regularly varying assumption on the reproductive point process, which permits infinite second moments, we consider sufficient conditions that ensure limiting distributional stability when conditioned on survival at criticality.

 We offer two main results.
 Under the aforesaid conditions, our first main contribution establishes the polynomial decay in time of the survival probability in the spirit of a classical Kolmogorov limit.
 The second main contribution pertains to the stability, when conditioning on survival, in the spirit of a Yaglom limit.
-In both cases our proofs work equally well for the analogous setting of non-local superprocesses with non-local branching.
+In both cases our proofs work equally well for the analogous setting of superprocesses with non-local branching.

 Our results complete a series of articles for various families of non spatial branching processes, cf. \cite{zolotarev1957, slack1968branching, vatutin1977, Goldstein_Hoppe}, as well spatial branching processes, cf. \cite{ren2020limit}.
-The generality of our results improve on older work of \cite{HeringHoppe, AH3} who dealt with a similar context for branching particle systems, as well as providing a general framework for non-local superprocesses. }
+The generality of our results is consistent with older work of \cite{HeringHoppe, AH3} who dealt with a similar context for branching particle systems.
+We add to this by providing a general framework for non-local superprocesses. }

 {\bf Key words:} Branching Markov process, superprocess, Kolmogorov limit, Yaglom limit, distributional stability.

 {\bf MSC 2020:} 60J80, 60J25.